tudududu/json_tools/python/readMe/README.md

 ```

 Resolution order for `converterVersion` already aligns with this (the new top heading becomes the version when using `--converter-version auto`).

+### Repo layout & bump helper (CSV to JSON 106–108)

+- Python documentation (README.md and CHANGELOG.md) now lives under `python/readMe/`.
+- The converter’s version auto-detection falls back to `python/readMe/CHANGELOG.md` when a repo-root `CHANGELOG.md` is not present.
+The `lastChangeId` metadata field uses the same fallback.
+- The bump helper `python/bump_changelog.py` reads/writes `python/readMe/CHANGELOG.md` and stages that path for commit/tag operations.

 ### Migration (schemaVersion / country relocation & briefVersion key)